DataDog/hiring-engineers/answers.md

     app.run()
 ```

 * **Note: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
-Please only use one or the other.
+Please only use one or the other.**
-* Bonus Question**: What is the difference between a Service and a Resource?**
+* **Bonus Question: What is the difference between a Service and a Resource?**

   Service is a set of processes that do the same job.
 For instance, a simple web application may consist of two services: a single webapp service and a single database service.